bhoyee/real-time-road-sign-detection-for-Cyclist/README.md

 # Real time Road Sign Detection and Recognition for Cyclists using Deep Learning

-This project demonstrates real-time object detection using YOLOv4 and provides text-to-speech notifications when road signs are detected.
+This project demonstrates real-time road sign detection for Cyclist using YOLOv4 and provides text-to-speech notifications when road signs are detected.
 The code includes steps for gathering a custom dataset, labeling the dataset, training the YOLOv4 model using Darknet, and running real-time object detection.

 ## Prerequisites
 Python 3.x